"I don't care if it's horse piss. It works."

 His French teacher: "Jack has, so far, very little sense of organization.
 His papers are generally chaotic, and he used to arrive at class almost daily having forgotten to bring his book, his written work, pencils, or paper."

-But the smile.
-The smile worked.
+But the smile worked.
 It always worked.
-And he learned that lesson early: if you're charming enough, fast enough, funny enough, nobody looks too closely at what's underneath.
+He learned the lesson early: if you're charming enough, fast enough, funny enough, nobody looks too closely at what's underneath.

 How Joe Kennedy Shaped JFK